Ford Zeta engine: 2.0

 The 2.0 L Zetec shared its 84.8 mm bore and 88.0 mm stroke with its predecessor, the 2.0 L 2-valve CVH.
 On top of the 16 Valve DOHC head, the Zetec for the US Market Escort ZX2, Contour, and Cougar gained Variable Valve Timing on the Exhaust Cam, removing its requirement of EGR for US Emissions.
+The SVT variant was equipped with Variable Valve Timing on the Intake Cam.

 A high 10.2:1 compression ratio and larger valves contributed to the SVT version's much higher output; while a special ECU tune that modified the Variable Valve Timing, among other settings, contributed to the 10% power increase on the ZX2 S/R.